Privacy policy

 12. Subject access requests

-You have the right to request a copy of the information that we hold about you.
-This is called a Subject Access Request and we have to reply to you within a specific timescale set out in the legislation.
-If you would like a copy of some or all of your personal information, please email us on mhs@annafreud.org or DPO@annafreud.org or write to us at the address at the top of this page.
+You have the right to request a copy of the information that we hold about you, this is called a Subject Access Request.
+If you would like a copy of some or all of your personal information, please email us on mhs@annafreud.org or DPO@annafreud.org or or call or write to us using the details at the start of this notice.
 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.

 13. Rectifying or erasing data